zenoss/zenoss-centos-base/README.md

 The image version is defined in the [makefile](.makefile).

-For Zenoss employeers, the details on using git-flow to release a version is documented on the Zenoss Engineering [web site](https://sites.google.com/a/zenoss.com/engineering/home/faq/developer-patterns/using-git-flow).
+For Zenoss employees, the details on using git-flow to release a version is documented on the Zenoss Engineering [web site](https://sites.google.com/a/zenoss.com/engineering/home/faq/developer-patterns/using-git-flow).
  After the git flow process is complete, a jenkins job can be triggered manually to build and publish the images to docker hub.